korganrivera/silvercheetah/README.md

 tss.log data can be displayed using gnuplot if you want.

+I also use the following to get everything to run like I like it:
+* Arch
+* systemd
+* notify-send
+* incron

 ## HOW TO USE
 * run `./silvercheetah`
 * silvercheetah will create a config file for you to edit.
 * put the path of your wahoo files in the config file.
 * run `./silvercheetah`
 * Files found will be processed and a tss.log will be created.

 ### What can I do with tss.log?
 tss.log contains virtual power calculations using speed data taken from your wahoo csv files.
 It contains a unix timestamp, NP, FTP, IF, TSS, CTL, ATL, and TSB.
 This file can be plotted using gnuplot or whatever so you can view your training progress in a graph.
 You'll then be able to use this data to decide what your fitness level is, how much fatigue you can handle before burnout, and your daily TSS goals to improve your fitness as efficiently as possible.